-They are performed by site personnel should, at a minimum, include the following:
+Inspections are to be considered a qualitative assessment of monitoring equipment to ensure ongoing maintenance between calibrations.
+They are may be performed by site personnel and should, at a minimum, include the following:

-- Date performed; - Condition of the meter before and after cleaning; - Device serial number(s) and location; - Qualitative observations of the equipment; and - Staff member's name performing the activities.
+- Date and time performed; - Condition of the meter before and after cleaning; - Device serial number(s) and location; - Qualitative observations of the relevant equipment; - Corrective measures taken if instrument does not meet performance specifications; and - Staff member's name performing the activities.

 It is recommended that project developers create a template form that is included in the project's monitoring plan for staff to complete during each cleaning and inspection.
-The frequency of cleanings and inspections must be clearly stated in the project's monitoring plan.
+The frequency of cleaningsongoing maintenance and inspections must be clearly stated in.

+Personnel conducting the project's inspection should confirm that the monitoring planequipment is functioning properly.
 Photographic evidence may be provided along with the above documentation but should not be considered sufficient without a supporting narrative.